Attending Mass

 You must be in a state of Grace to participate in the Eucharist.

-Adults and Children who are not Catholic or have not yet received their First Holy Communion may participate in the Communion procession by crossing their arms over their chest to receive a blessing from the priest or deacon.
+Adults and Children who are not Catholic or have not yet received their First Holy Communion may participate in the Communion procession by crossing their arms over their chest.

 For a complete explanation read Catechism of the Catholic Church.